 On the plus side though, the dual clarifier opened up nicely, and could easily cover any gaps in frequency.
 With the frequency counter to tune by, it kept the operator from getting lost.
 Power output held up throughout most of a reasonable frequency range.
 SSB power could reach 20 watts, while AM carrier power was adjustable.
 Modulation was strong and clean, on both AM and SSB.

 There were a few 2000's in use among the locals in our area.
 Cactus bought one when they first came out and retired his Cobra 135.
 He swore that this was the best radio ever made.
 Uncle Jimmy picked up one as a deal, and he stated that the thing got all sorts of bleed over.
-His continual belittling of his radio (and by extension Cactus') may have contributed to their feud.
+His continual belittling of his radio (and by extension Cactus's) may have contributed to their feud.
 Other people in the area also owned 2000's over the course of time, including Steve (Shamrock), and others.
+I managed to pick one up as a near basket case from a local for a cheap price to add to my growing classic radio collection.
+The story of my restoration of this gem can be found here .